Exscientia/molflux/docs/source/pages/datasets/basic_usage.md

 ```

 The ``name`` key specifies the ``name``  of the dataset to load from the catalogue.
 The ``config`` key
 specifies the arguments that are needed for instantiating the dataset.

-To load a dataset from a config
+The dataset can then be loaded by doing

 ```{code-cell} ipython3